GUIDES NOT INCLUDED

 How to move a critter into a stable depends on the critter.

-For most critters all that is needed it to issue a wrangle command.
+Another option is to issue a wrangle command.
 This can be done by clicking on the Capture Critters icon on the bottom right (the picture of a net) and then clicking and dragging over the critter or critters you want to wrangle.
-Another option is selecting a critter and then clicking on Wrangle.
+Yet another option is selecting a critter and then clicking on Wrangle.

 Some critters cannot be wrangled and instead need to be caught in traps.
 There are separate traps for land-based critters, airborne critters and for fish.
+After building a trap, a dupe with the Critter Ranching 1 skill needs to arm the trap before it will work.

 Traps waiting to be armed: airborne critter trap, fish trap, critter trap